jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Likewise, when we see the same modes of transportation, working hours, and houses in Boston and Phoenix, we should see something is out of place.

-Different geographies, demographics, and weather give unique problems and thus force custom biologies, and they should create different cyborgologies too.
+Different geographies, demographics, and weather give unique problems and thus force custom biologies.
+The world's many differences should create different cyborgologies too.

 If you're asking how humanity should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
 But, I do know our cyborgology has none of the splendid diversity of biology we've all watched on BBC Earth.